-- What you would you like to see happen.
+- What you would you like to happen?
 (Do you want to keep your home?
 What type of payment arrangement is feasible for you?)

 - Keep notes of all communications with your lender.
-This includes the date and time of contact, the nature of the contact (face-to-face, phone, email, fax, or regular mail), the name of the representative, and the outcome.
+Includes the date; and time of contact, the nature of the connection (face-to-face, phone, email, fax, or regular mail), the name of the representative, and the outcome.

-- Follow up on any oral requests with a letter.
+- Follow up on any verbal requests with a letter.
 Send your letter by certified mail, “return receipt requested,” which documents what the lender received.
 Keep copies of your letters and all enclosures.

 - Meet all deadlines.

-- Loan Modification: This option is when a homeowner works with a lender to change the terms of their mortgage.
+This option is when a homeowner works with a lender to change the terms of their mortgage.
 The change is either temporary or permanent.
-It can affect the mortgage rate, the term, and/or the monthly payment.
+It can affect the mortgage rate, the terms, and or the monthly payment.
 This option is similar to refinancing.
-But it’s only open to homeowners who can prove they’re facing great financial hardship.
+But it’s only open to homeowners who can prove they’re facing significant financial hardship.

-- Debt Settlement: With debt settlement, the lender agrees to accept less than the full amount owed on the loan.
+With debt settlement, the lender agrees to accept less than the full amount owed on the mortgage loan.
 As with any other type of debt, settling for less than what is owed reflects negatively on your credit report.

-- Forbearance: If your financial hardship is temporary, the forbearance option gives you the option to temporarily reduce or even suspend your mortgage payments for a period of time.
+If your financial hardship is temporary, the forbearance option gives you the option to temporarily reduce or even suspend your mortgage payments for some time.
 Of course, the decision to use this option is up to the lender.

 Note: Before deciding to rent your home, know that your home will change from a primary residence to an investment property.
 This usually disqualifies you for any additional assistance from your lender.
 Also consider that you are responsible for things like home repairs, taxes, and insurance.

-- Sell Your Home: Sometimes the best way to avoid foreclosure is to sell your home.
-For homeowners who are already making late mortgage payments, there are two key options:
+Sometimes the best way to avoid foreclosure is to sell your home.
+For homeowners who are already making late mortgage payments, there are two fundamental options:

 Note: Both Deed in Lieu of Foreclosure and Short Sale have tax implications.
-Consult a HUD-certified housing counselor as well as a tax professional to determine the full implications of these options.
+Consult a HUD-certified housing counselor as well as a tax professional to determine the full impact of these options.